Shampoo Bar: Coconut Milk

 A Note From A Customer: "When I first emailed you about shampoo bar recommendations, I really wanted you to tell me which shampoo bars I should use.
 Instead I got the “everyone’s hair is unique” story which was not very helpful at the time.
 But now I understand why that is the perfect answer.
 Everyone’s hair IS unique (even two sisters living in the same city with the same type of hair).
 So I guess the moral of the story is that if you want to switch to an all natural shampoo product—just do it!
 Buy samples because all of the bars are very different.
 It is well worth the effort and besides experimenting can be fun!"
 Lori, Michigan

-The most common email we receive from new natural shampoo bar users concerns problems with hair adjustment troubles and goes like this..."I just love the idea of using an all-natural shampoo, but my hair feels funny!"
+The most common email we receive from new natural shampoo bar users concerns problems with hair adjustment and goes like this: "I just love the idea of using an all-natural shampoo, but my hair feels funny!"

-For first-time customers, we recommend starting with a few samples of bars that seem to work for most hair types.
-Use them one at a time so that you can really judge how they make your hair and scalp feel.
+For first-time customers, we recommend starting with a few trial-size bars that seem to work for most hair types.
+Use them one at a time for at least a week so that you can really judge how they make your hair and scalp feel.

 The Coconut Milk Shampoo Bar and Soapnuts Shampoo Bar are the first two natural shampoo bars that we recommend for beginners.
-They are both more 'clean-rinsing' and lighter in nature.
+They are both more 'clean-rinsing' and lighter.

 Dry hair is often the result of a decrease in sebum production, the natural skin oil necessary to keep the scalp and hair moist and lubricated.